Israeli tanks move into the occupied West Bank for the first time since 2002 amid growing crackdown

 Palestinians view such raids as part of an effort to cement Israeli control over the territory, where 3 million Palestinians live under military rule.
 The deadly raids have caused destruction in urban areas.

-Israeli Defense Minister Israel Katz said he and Israeli Prime Minister Benjamin Netanyahu had ordered the military to “increase the intensity of the activity to thwart terrorism in the Tulkarem refugee camp and in all refugee camps” in the West Bank.
+Israeli Defense Minister Israel Katz said he and Israeli Prime Minister Benjamin Netanyahu ordered the military to “increase the intensity of the activity to thwart terrorism" in all refugee camps in the West Bank.

+“We will not allow the return of residents, and we will not allow terrorism to return and grow,” he said.

-Katz earlier said he instructed the military to prepare for "an extended stay" in some of the West Bank's urban refugee camps, from where he said about 40,000 Palestinians have fled — a figure confirmed by the United Nations — leaving the areas "emptied of residents."
+Earlier, Katz said he had instructed the military to prepare for "an extended stay" in some of the West Bank's urban refugee camps, from where he said about 40,000 Palestinians have fled, leaving the areas "emptied of residents."
+That figure was confirmed by the United Nations.

 The camps are home to descendants of Palestinians who fled or were forced to flee during wars with Israel decades ago.